128technology/docs/docs/plugin_monitoring_agent.md

 ```

 #### Agent Configuration
 The `agent-config` can be leveraged to create a monitoring profile by referencing the various inputs and outputs configured in the previous steps.
 This allows multiple profiles to be created and applies to different routers.
-The various configuration options for the `agent-config` as follows
+The various configuration options for the `agent-config` as follows:

 | Element | Type        | Description                                                 |